Rat Terrier Puppy Guide

 Bringing home a Rat Terrier puppy is exciting but requires preparation.
 Small breed puppies mature faster but are more fragile.
 Handle your Rat Terrier puppy gently and puppy-proof your home carefully.

-With a typical weight of 10-25 lbs and lifespan of 12-18 yrs, the Rat Terrier requires thoughtful care tailored to their specific breed characteristics.
+Expect 10-25 lbs at maturity and roughly 12-18 yrs of life with a Rat Terrier; the breed's idiosyncrasies matter, and owners who understand them do materially better.
 Prospective Rat Terrier owners should know that this small terrier breed demands an informed approach to nutrition, exercise, and preventive health management.

 Feeding Schedule